-Beth Rex is in her seventh year in 2016 as director of football administration at Notre Dame after serving as the football program associate from 2008-09 at the University of Cincinnati.
+Beth Rex is in her eighth year in 2017 as director of football administration at Notre Dame after serving as the football program associate from 2008-09 at the University of Cincinnati.

 Rex has been a driving force behind the very successful Football 101 initiative that benefits Kelly Cares Foundation and introduces women over the age of 21 to the game of football.
-She also has organized the Notre Dame Football Awards Show (ECHOES) that replaced the year-end celebratory banquet each of the last four seasons.
+She also has organized the Notre Dame Football Awards Show (ECHOES) that replaced the year-end celebratory banquet each of the last five seasons.

 Rex has worked in athletics for 19 years, primarily as an athletics trainer.
 She served as an athletics trainer at Cincinnati from 2001-08 and worked with the football, baseball, women’s basketball, men’s soccer, tennis, men’s and women’s golf, cheerleading and dance teams.
 Among her various duties, Rex managed the administrative responsibilities of the athletics training room, oversaw the budget, handled all purchases and inventory and processed all medical claims for Cincinnati’s student-athletes.